 The Character Education Calendar will allow schools to focus on a single quality and provide opportunities to include related traits as a unit of study.
-The items in parentheses are related characteristics that will be studied during each given month.
 Each school will determine how best to emphasize, study, and practice the character quality for each month.
 Our school counselor will provide lessons and activities for students in support of lessons and activities provided by classroom teachers.